andrewferlitsch/Gap/docs/specs/splitter_spec.md

 **Usage**

-When used as a getter the property returns the language of the document, which may be either 'en' (English), 'es' (Spanish), 'fr' (French), 'ge' (German), or 'it' (Italian).
+When used as a getter the property returns the language of the document, which may be either 'en' (English), 'es' (Spanish), 'fr' (French), 'de' (German), or 'it' (Italian).

 #### 1.3.8 scanned